onsotiL/Kickstarter_Analysis/README.md

 ![Picture2](https://user-images.githubusercontent.com/90416094/137037676-bb13ad0e-ddb6-498b-885e-de9ebaa8b448.png)

-This chart for example shows that ‘Theater’ Kickstarter campaigns had the most successful campaigns in all categories in the United States,
+This chart for example shows that ‘Theater’ Kickstarter campaigns had the most successful campaigns in all categories in the United States.

 ## Analysis and Challenges
 The dataset used for analysis was huge and had different types of data including: